wwiecek/covstretch/README.md

 * **[kappa-impact.R](cases/kappa-impact.R)**: Estimates the model allowing for loss of immunity for those vaccinated at a given rate and compares the results with the case without loss of immunity.
 * **[generate-figures.R](cases/generate-figures.R)**: Plots the results of the previous scripts.

-Three variables from [run-all.R](run-all.R) deserve special attention.
+Three variables from preparation script [project-setup.R](project-setup.R) deserve special attention.

 First, the vector `pop` stores the demographic distribution according to age group used in the simulations.
 The default case uses values compatible with high-income countries.